IMSoP/prism/README.md

-# Nazino
+# Nasino

-Nazino is the code name of Hosted Prism project.
+Nasino is the code name of Hosted Prism project.